 Described by The Sunday Times as ‘One of the World's Best Holidays', Skyros offers the independent traveller the holiday that opens the heart, expands the mind, recharges the body and uplifts the spirit.
 Skyros, now in its 38th year, was Europe's first ever course-based holiday centre and it remains the world leader in its field.

 But more than its holiday courses, Skyros thrives on its peerless culture.
-Within it you can be yourself, reconnect with your essence, express your creativity, laugh as you never did since childhood and make new friends for life.
+Within it you can be yourself, reconnect with your essence, express your creativity, laugh as you haven't since childhood and make new friends for life.

 The benefits of a Skyros holiday last long after the suntan has faded.
 They include new friendships and relationships, interests and skills, renewed self-confidence, a fresh outlook or even a whole new way forward.
 The sense of renewed confidence and excitement about life is palpable.

 Poet Hugo Williams described Skyros in The Times Literary Supplement as 'the holiday you can take home with you’.